Best Fonts for Captions and Subtitles in Videos

 Also, as film festivals and streaming platforms update their terms to require content creators to add captions, you’ll find that these text tools won’t just be a “nice to have,” they’ll be mandatory to remain competitive in an exploding media market.

 Finally, adding translated subtitles to your English-language videos helps localize that content for global audiences.
-If you’re trying to tap into new audiences or grow your business in new markets, video localization is an easy, cost-effective way to unlock thousands of potential new viewers.
+If you’re trying to tap into new audiences or grow your business in new markets, video localization and multilingual content marketing are both easy, cost-effective ways to unlock thousands of potential new viewers.

 Whatever purpose you’re creating your video content for, it’s best not to leave your success to chance, and adding subtitles and closed captions puts you on equal footing with other players in your industry.